allround-software-engineering/blog/docs/_posts/2019-10-28-allround-axiom.markdown

 ## Assumptions

-- Humans are the main and primary contributor in software engieering. (true today, but may not be tomorrow)
+- Humans are the main and primary contributor in software engineering. (true today, but may not be tomorrow)
-- Humans have very limited cognative capacity.
+- Humans have very limited cognitive capacity.
 - Humans make mistakes.